12 minute read

 A Deep Dive into Azure Application Proxy

-Before delving into the details of a new attack technique that enables a malicious attacker to reroute the traffic of an application proxy to a harmful website, it’s essential to understand the configuration process of this system.
-Let’s begin by exploring how to set up Azure Application Proxy, laying the groundwork for a deeper understanding of its potential vulnerability.
-To set up an Application Proxy connector, the first step is to sign in to the Azure portal.
-Here, you can download the necessary installation package.
-Throughout the installation, you’ll be asked to log in with your Azure AD account, which is a crucial step for initiating the service.
+Before looking into the details of a new attack method that allows a bad attacker to redirect the traffic of an application proxy to a harmful website, it’s important to understand how this system is set up.
+Let’s start by learning how to configure Azure Application Proxy, which will help us understand its possible weaknesses better.
+To install an Application Proxy connector, the first thing to do is to sign in to the Azure portal.
+Here, you can download the installation package that you need.
+During installation, you will be asked to sign in with your Azure AD account, which is an important step to start the service.

 Once the installation is complete, a brief waiting period is required.
 After this, simply refresh your list of connectors and you should see your hostname appear, indicating a successful setup.
 The connector will be listed under Connectors in the Azure Application Proxy section.